spiceai/docs/spiceaidocs/docs/api/jdbc/index.md

 1. **Ensure Spice is running**
 1. Click **Connect**

+Note: Spice has [TLS support](/api/tls).
+For testing or non-production use cases for Spice without TLS, the following JDBC connection URL will bypass TLS `jdbc:arrow-flight-sql://{host}:{port}?useEncryption=false&disableCertificateVerification=true`.

 ## Execute Test Query

 In the configured application, run a sample query, such as `SELECT * FROM taxi_trips;`